 - Bake the rhubarb and crumble in the oven for approx. 15 minutes or until the rhubarb is just cooked through.

 - Divide the rhubarb between serving plates, spoon over the crumble and serve immediately with sour cream, full-fat natural or Greek yoghurt or coconut yoghurt.

 Replace the rapadura or coconut sugar with rice malt syrup (and choose RMS for the ginger syrup).

 Replace the oats with rolled quinoa (flakes).
 This is one of my favourite crumble mixes.

-Sub the butter with coconut oil or ghee and serve with coconut yoghurt or cream.
+Sub the butter with coconut oil (or ghee if you tolerate it) and serve with coconut yoghurt or cashew cream.

 Replace the almond meal with desiccated coconut and the almonds with sunflower seeds (or shredded coconut).